mosmystery/M-Camera/README.md

 - Optionally self-managed host object, to streamline setup.
 - Define window scale and pixel scale, for pixel-perfect pixel art or visible subpixels.
-- Camera movement, panning, rotation and zoom.
-- Set interpolation values for smooth translation.
+- Camera movement, panning, rotation and zoom, with custom interpolation values and functions for smooth translation.
-- Set a target object to follow.
-- Set rotation and zoom anchor points.
+- Follow a position anchor, rotate around an angle anchor, or zoom towards a zoom anchor.
-- Set a boundary rectangle to clamp the camera within a room or rectangle.
+- Set a boundary rectangle to clamp the camera within a rectangle, such as the current room.
+- Shake the camera by position, angle, and/or zoom, around/towards anchor points, with arcade-style jitter or realistic brownian motion.

 ### Limitations

-- Designed with single-view pixel art games in mind.
+- Designed with single-view games in mind.
-- No screenshake currently, however there are plans to implement it.

 ## Quickstart Guide